Welcome Future Teachers!

 - Prepare for the GACE - In order to be certified as a teacher in Georgia, you must pass the Georgia Assessment for the Certification of Educators (GACE) test in your teaching field.
 You take this test during your senior of college.
 You must pass it in order to obtain a teaching job in Georgia.

-- Apply for teaching jobs - After completing your student teaching experience (during your final semester of college), you can apply for employment with one or more of your local counties.
-For Cherokee County employment opportunities, click here.
+- Apply for teaching jobs - Resume writing and mock interviews are part of your clinical residency seminar experience (during your final semester of college).
+After completing your clinical residency experience, you can apply for employment with one or more of your local counties.

 - Carefully consider where you will teach - Here's something to think about: It might be possible for you to cancel or defer your student loans if you agree to teach in a low-income area or an area where there is a shortage of teachers.
 Click here to find out more!